Baoulettes/lgx2userspace/README.md

 This information could be valuable when identifying issues so please try your best to include it in any issues you raise, thank you!

-## Running with Pulseaudio Output
-All that too I want to simplify it.

 ### Pulseaudio Setup
 Pulseaudio can be configured by issuing the following commands: